Roton02/Lapse-pet-client/README.md

 - UserGmail: [examinner@gmail.com]
 - Password: [121212Aa@]

 ## Live Site
 [Live Site URL] = 'https://ephemeral-queijadas-e60793.netlify.app/'

 ## Description
 The Pet Adoption Platform is a dynamic web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-Leveraging modern technologies and best practices, our platform offers a user-friendly interface for pet adoption and donation campaigns, contributing to the mission of uniting pets with their forever families.
+Leveraging modern technologies and best practices, our platform offers a user-friendly interface for pet adoption and donation campaigns, contributingg to the mission of uniting pets with their forever families.

 ## Features
 - User-friendly navigation with a responsive navbar.